Udham Singh

-Singh is a well-known figure of the Indian independence movement.
+Singh was a well-known figure of the Indian independence movement.
 He is also referred to as Shaheed-i-Azam Sardar Udham Singh (the expression "Shaheed-i-Azam" means "the great martyr").
-A district (Udham Singh Nagar) of Uttarakhand was named after him to pay homage in October 1995 by the Mayawati government.
+A district (Udham Singh Nagar) was named after him as a homage by the Mayawati government in October 1995.

 Early life

-Udham Singh was born ‘Sher Singh’, on 26 December 1899 in the neighbourhood of Pilbad in Sunam, around 130 miles south of Lahore, British India, to Tehal Singh, a Kamboj, low-skilled low-paid manual labourer and his wife Narain Kaur.
+Udham Singh was born Sher Singh into a Sikh family on 26 December 1899 in the neighbourhood of Pilbad in Sunam, around 130 miles south of Lahore, British India, to Tehal Singh, a Kamboj, low-skilled low-paid manual labourer and his wife Narain Kaur.
 He was their youngest, with a two-year difference between him and his elder brother, Sadhu.
 When they were around age three and five respectively, their mother died.
 The two boys subsequently stayed close to their father while he worked in the village of Nilowal carrying mud from a newly constructed canal, part of Punjab Canal Colonies.
 After being laid off he found work as a railway crossing watchman in the village of Upali.

-In October 1907, whilst taking the boys by foot to Amritsar, their father collapsed and died at Ram Bagh Hospital.
+In October 1907, while taking his sons by foot to Amritsar, their father collapsed and died at Ram Bagh Hospital.
 The two brothers were subsequently handed to an uncle who being unable to keep them, gave them to the Central Khalsa Orphanage, where according to the orphanage register, they were initiated on 28 October.
 Rebaptised, Sadhu became “Mukta”, meaning “one who has escaped re-incarnation”, and Sher Singh was renamed “Udham Singh”, Udham meaning “the upheaval”.
 At the orphanage he was affectionately referred to as "Ude".
 In 1917, Mukta died of an unknown sudden illness.

-Shortly thereafter, despite being below the official age of enrolment, Udham Singh persuaded authorities to allow him to serve the British Indian Army during the First World War.
+Shortly thereafter, despite being below the official age of enrolment, Udham Singh persuaded authorities to allow him to serve in the British Indian Army during the First World War.
 He was subsequently attached to the lowest ranking labour unit with the 32nd Sikh Pioneers to work on restoration on the field railway from the coast up to Basra.
 His young age and conflicts with authority led him to return to Punjab in less than six months.
 In 1918, he rejoined the army and was despatched to Basra and then Baghdad, where he carried out carpentry and general maintenance of machinery and vehicles, returning after a year to the orphanage in Amritsar in early 1919.